Your website has been designed, you have a shop and now you need to make your products 'shine'.

 You need to put a bit of effort into writing your product descriptions, otherwise you’ll miss out on sales.
 Or even worse, customers will buy your product and return it – losing you even more time and money.

-Great product descriptions do a number of things – they tell a story, they highlight your products key features and they give you a chance to sprinkle some more SEO into the content.
+Great product descriptions do a number of things – they tell a story, they highlight your products key features and improve your ecommerce website design's SEO.

 Know Your Audience

 Just like the content on your website, you should have a good idea of who your target audience is.
 Product descriptions for televisions will be very different to product descriptions for cashmere jumpers.

 Think about your customer's location, age, gender and interests and tailor your style accordingly.
 If you’re writing a description for a television, you can be technical and unemotional, whereas if you’re writing about cashmere jumpers, your description may be warm and sincere.

 Whether you’re writing in a humorous, earnest or strait-laced way, make sure that your descriptions are consistent and match the style and tone of your brand and website.

 “These razors have 4 blades so your skin won’t get pulled!”